SummerOfCode2020/week-17-store-manager-api-aws/src/app/README.md

 ### App

-`app.js` is where we initiate the app and then export it.
+File:./`app.js` is where we instanciate the app and then export it.
 Nothing more.
 Just the app.
-This was done so to separate the different parts of the application and to make development much more easy.
+This approach aims separates the different parts of the application to make development and debuging much more easy.

 ```js
 const express = require("express");